 Putin orders withdrawal of Russian forces from Syria as peace talks start

-Russian President Vladimir Putin on Monday announced the withdrawal of Moscow's forces from Syria in a shock move as fresh peace talks began in Geneva.
+Russian President Vladimir Putin on Monday ordered the start of the withdrawal of Moscow's forces from Syria in a shock move, as fresh peace talks began in Geneva.

 “The task that was set before our defence ministry and armed forces has as a whole been completed and so I order the defence ministry to from tomorrow start the withdrawal of the main part of our military contingents from the Syrian Arab Republic,” Putin told Defence Minister Sergei Shoigu in televised comments.